Utah Deaf History and Culture

 Author's Note

 I was thrilled to hear the news about the passing of House Bill 60, which replaced the term "Hearing Impaired" with "Deaf and Hard of Hearing" in state law.
-This change was not just a legislative achievement but a personal victory for me.
-In the slideshow below, I've shared some candid moments from the event, as well as a tribute to the incredible advocates who made this change possible.
-Their unwavering dedication was truly inspiring!
+This change was not only a legislative achievement but also a personal victory for me.
+In the slideshow below, I have shared some candid moments from the event, as well as a tribute to the incredible advocates who made this change possible.
+Their unwavering commitment was truly inspiring!

 At the signing ceremony, I had the privilege of meeting Utah Governor Gary R. Herbert.
 His warm smile and genuine interest in the bill made the day even more special.
 I'm excited to share more about this memorable moment below.

 From 2007 to 2009, I, along with Dennis R. Platt and Jill Radford, represented the Utah Deaf community on the Legislative Task Force for the Utah Schools for the Deaf and the Blind.
-We proposed changing the term "Hearing Impaired" to "Deaf and Hard of Hearing" in Utah House Bill 296, which governs the Utah Schools for the Deaf and the Blind.
-Despite our efforts, the legislative workgroup, primarily composed of non-deaf individuals, decided to retain the federal term "hearing impaired" in HB 296 to comply with federal regulations.
+We proposed changing the term "Hearing Impaired" to "Deaf and Hard of Hearing" in Utah House Bill 296, which governs these schools.
+Despite our efforts, the legislative workgroup—primarily composed of non-deaf individuals—decided to retain the federal term "hearing impaired" in HB 296 to comply with federal regulations.
+This decision sparked significant discussions within the Utah Deaf community, as many feel that the term "hearing impaired" does not accurately represent their identity.
+Advocates are now exploring alternative avenues to raise awareness and promote more inclusive language in future legislation.

-Under the leadership of President Stephen Persinger of the Utah Association of the Deaf, Utah made history by becoming the first state in the nation to officially replace the term "Hearing Impaired" with "Deaf and Hard of Hearing" in its state law.
-This change was enacted through Utah House Bill (HB) 60, which amended the Utah State Code on March 17, 2017.
-This significant milestone reflects the advocacy efforts of the Utah Association of the Deaf.
+Under the leadership of President Stephen Persinger, the Utah Association of the Deaf made history by becoming the first state organization in the nation to officially replace the term "Hearing Impaired" with "Deaf and Hard of Hearing" in state law.
+Utah House Bill 60, which amended the Utah State Code on March 17, 2017, enacted this change.
+This significant milestone was achieved through the advocacy efforts of the Utah Association of the Deaf, demonstrating the impact of collective action and the unity of the Utah Deaf community.
+This milestone not only recognizes the identity and culture of the Deaf and hard-of-hearing community but also sets a precedent for other states to follow.

-The Deaf community views the term "hearing impaired" as negative and often offensive, as it implies a sense of brokenness.
-This label typically highlights the limitations of Deaf individuals rather than celebrating their abilities.
-The change to "Deaf and Hard of Hearing" is not just a shift in terminology, but a step towards a more inclusive and empowering society.
-The Deaf community prides itself on its unique culture, which encompasses its own language, traditions, values, and norms.
-Embracing this perspective empowers and inspires the Deaf community in Utah and supports the larger movement for disability rights.
+The American Deaf community views the term "hearing impaired" as negative and often offensive because it suggests a broken condition, emphasizing the limitations of Deaf individuals rather than celebrating their abilities.
+The shift to "Deaf and Hard of Hearing" is not just a change in terminology; it represents a step toward a more inclusive and empowering society.
+The Deaf community takes pride in its unique culture, which includes its language, traditions, values, and norms.
+Embracing this perspective empowers and inspires the Deaf community in Utah, supporting the broader movement for disability rights.
+This movement emphasizes the significance of accessibility, representation, and respect for all individuals, regardless of their level of hearing ability.

-Additionally, it is encouraged to use a capital "D" when referring to Deaf individuals and the Deaf community.
-This small change promotes inclusion for everyone, regardless of their family background, communication methods, or educational experiences.
-After all, it is all part of the journey of Deafhood!
+Additionally, we encourage the use of a capital "D" when referring to Deaf individuals and the Deaf community.
+This small change fosters inclusion for everyone, regardless of their family background, communication methods, or educational experiences.
+Embracing this change is part of the Deafhood journey, which encompasses the unique experiences, identities, and journeys of Deaf individuals.
+It highlights the importance of embracing one's identity and advocating for rights and accessibility.
+By recognizing and supporting Deafhood, we can empower individuals to thrive in a society that values their contributions and perspectives.

 We are deeply grateful to Stephen Persinger, Pamela Mower, and W. David Samuelson for their instrumental roles in the passing of HB 60.
-We also want to recognize Marilyn Tiller Call, former director of the Utah Division of Services for the Deaf and Hard of Hearing, for her unwavering support as a long-time advocate throughout the legislative process.
+We also want to acknowledge Marilyn Tiller Call, former director of the Utah Division of Services for the Deaf and Hard of Hearing, for her unwavering support as a longtime advocate throughout the legislative process.
+Her dedication has been crucial in raising awareness and fostering a more inclusive environment for the Deaf and hard-of-hearing communities.
+Together, with the collective efforts of advocates and allies, we can continue to push for progress and ensure that every individual is heard and valued.

 Thank you for your interest in this important topic.
 It is an honor for Utah to make history by replacing the term "Hearing Impaired" with "Deaf and Hard of Hearing" in state statutes, and we are proud to witness the ceremonial signing of this change!